hamza3256/Micromorpher/docs/TheAnswerInstall.md

 Below are the instructions for installing _The Answer_ demonstration.
 They have been tested and run on Ubuntu 16.04 and MAC OS X.

-These instructions are separate from the Virtual Box setup; if you have been supplied a `tutorial.ova` file, then please refer to [VBoxTheAnswerInstall.md](VBoxTheAnswerInstall.md) instead.
+These instructions are separate from the Virtual Box setup; if you have been supplied a `Sussex.ova` file, then please refer to [VBoxTheAnswerInstall.md](VBoxTheAnswerInstall.md) instead.

 ## Overview